Skip to content

 The version of Java used to invoke Gradle is not necessarily the same as the version of Java used to compile your Java code or run your tests.
 To control the version of Java used to compile your Java code, use Gradle's Java Toolchains feature.
 If you don't do this, Gradle will just use whatever JVM is being used to run itself when compiling and running Java code.
 Unless you have a good (and I imagine really quite interesting and unique) reason to preseve that behaviour, you should always be using Java Toolchains.
 I find the official documentation for this feature to be pretty useful and descriptive.

-The info and debug log levels for Gradle are mostly not very useful and they probably won't help you, but --stacktrace is often helpful
+The info and debug log levels for Gradle are mostly not very useful, and they probably won't help you, but --stacktrace is often helpful

 Make Intellij IDEA download the javadocs and sources for your third-party dependencies